Kimco Realty (NYSE:KIM) Issues FY 2021 Earnings Guidance

-Kimco Realty (NYSE:KIM) last issued its quarterly earnings data on Thursday, April 29th.
-The real estate investment trust reported $0.30 earnings per share (EPS) for the quarter, meeting analysts’ consensus estimates of $0.30.
-Kimco Realty had a net margin of 83.81% and a return on equity of 17.35%.
-As a group, sell-side analysts anticipate that Kimco Realty will post 1.16 EPS for the current year.
+Kimco Realty (NYSE:KIM) last issued its quarterly earnings results on Thursday, April 29th.
+The real estate investment trust reported $0.30 earnings per share (EPS) for the quarter, meeting the consensus estimate of $0.30.
+Kimco Realty had a return on equity of 17.35% and a net margin of 83.81%.
+On average, research analysts forecast that Kimco Realty will post 1.16 earnings per share for the current fiscal year.

-A number of research analysts have recently issued reports on KIM shares.
-BTIG Research reiterated a hold rating on shares of Kimco Realty in a report on Friday, April 23rd.
-Robert W. Baird restated an outperform rating on shares of Kimco Realty in a report on Monday, April 19th.
-Morgan Stanley boosted their price target on shares of Kimco Realty from $15.90 to $20.00 and gave the stock an overweight rating in a report on Wednesday, March 3rd.
-Deutsche Bank Aktiengesellschaft boosted their price target on shares of Kimco Realty from $17.00 to $21.00 and gave the stock a buy rating in a report on Thursday, April 15th.
-Finally, Mizuho lifted their price objective on shares of Kimco Realty from $20.00 to $22.00 and gave the stock a buy rating in a research report on Friday, April 16th.
-One equities research analyst has rated the stock with a sell rating, seven have issued a hold rating and eleven have assigned a buy rating to the company’s stock.
-Kimco Realty presently has a consensus rating of Buy and an average target price of $16.23.
+Several equities research analysts have recently weighed in on the company.
+BTIG Research reiterated a hold rating on shares of Kimco Realty in a research note on Friday, April 23rd.
+Mizuho upped their price objective on Kimco Realty from $20.00 to $22.00 and gave the company a buy rating in a research note on Friday, April 16th.
+Truist upped their price objective on Kimco Realty from $18.00 to $20.00 in a research note on Friday, March 5th.
+Morgan Stanley upped their price objective on Kimco Realty from $15.90 to $20.00 and gave the company an overweight rating in a research note on Wednesday, March 3rd.
+Finally, Deutsche Bank Aktiengesellschaft increased their price target on Kimco Realty from $17.00 to $21.00 and gave the stock a buy rating in a research report on Thursday, April 15th.
+One analyst has rated the stock with a sell rating, seven have assigned a hold rating and eleven have issued a buy rating to the company.
+The company currently has an average rating of Buy and a consensus target price of $16.23.

 Kimco Realty Corp. is a real estate investment trust (REIT) headquartered in New Hyde Park, N.Y., that is one of North America’s largest publicly traded owners and operators of open-air shopping centers.
 As of December 31, 2018, the company owned interests in 437 U.S. shopping centers comprising 76 million square feet of leasable space primarily concentrated in the top major metropolitan markets.